qwertie/learn-react/docs/tutorial-2.md

 The long answer?
 First of all, remember that the JavaScript ecosystem has multiple module systems.
 Right now, your `tsconfig.json` file uses the `"module": "umd"` option, because `"module": "umd"` and `"module": "commonjs"` are the only modes that can be used in both Node.js and a web browser.
 I asked you to make a server.js (not server.ts) file, but by using `"module": "umd"` you could write your server code in TypeScript if you want to.

 UMD is the natural choice since it's supposed to make a "universal" module definition, but TypeScript doesn't really try to be universal - it simply won't attempt to work in a web browser unaided.
-Instead, it expects to find predefined symbols either for an AMD module system or a CommonJS (i.e. Node.js) module system; if neither of these is defined, the module exits without so much as printing an error.
+Instead, it expects to find predefined symbols either for an AMD module system or a CommonJS (i.e. Node.js) module system; if neither of these is defined, the module exits without even logging an error message.

 Even if we *could* use the `"module": "es6"` option, which keeps `import` commands unchanged in the output file, it wouldn't work because Chrome somehow *still* doesn't support `import` in 2018. (another issue here is our modules' URLs have little in common with the string in our `import` statements, but I believe this issue can be solved with options in tsconfig.json including `baseUrl` and "Path mapping", as [documented here](https://www.typescriptlang.org/docs/handbook/module-resolution.html#base-url).)